bd6981/crud/README.md

 Currently we have two files where models should be.
 Lets build them out before we attempt to use them.

-Here's a fully fledged example for the Bookmark model, let's just talk through this.
+Here's an example for the Bookmark model, let's just talk through this.

 ```js
 // require the mongoose package from the connection pool